 The Library selects and maintains materials based on instructional programs.
-Utilizing the Library Collection Development Policy as a framework, the Library works with the campus Curriculum Committee to contact every faculty member submitting a new or updated course.
-The Library meets with programs undergoing program review to solicit input about print and electronic resources.
+Faculty members described collection development as, "driven by course needs, either as resources for direct student use in assignments, or for lecture preparation," and librarians were described as, "very responsive" (TracDat: Library PLO Spring 2012: Faculty Assessment of Library Collection).
+Utilizing the Library Collection Development Policy as a framework, the library works with the campus Curriculum Committee the librarian contacts every faculty member submitting a new or updated course and meets with programs undergoing program review to solicit input about print and electronic resources.
 These suggestions are supplemented by suggestions from faculty, staff, and students delivered via email, in person or using an online form.
 Cañada librarians also consult Choice, Library Journal, Booklist, The New York Review of Books and other sources.
-Databases are selected through faculty consultation, reviews by professional journals and associations (such as the Community College Library Consortium), trial periods when faculty and student feedback is solicited, and statistics on database use.
+Databases are selected through faculty consultation, reviews by professional journals and associations (such as the Community College Library Consortium), trail periods when faculty and student feedback is solicited, and statistics on database use.

-The Library purchases new textbooks and deaccessions old ones each semester, as can be seen in Figure 14 on page 177.
+The Library purchases new textbooks and deaccessions old ones each semester, as can be seen in Chart 4 below.
 A total of 360 books have been purchased from fall 2010 to spring 2012.
 Textbooks are purchased based on cost, demand, and faculty and student requests.
 Among the most popular titles are Chemistry: The Central Science, Beginning and Intermediate Algebra, Puntos de Partida, Human Anatomy, the Language of Medicine, and Art through the Ages.
-The most expensive textbook purchased, Corporate Financial Accounting, costs \$250.
+The most expensive textbook purchased, Corporate Financial Accounting, cost \$250.